 ‘A new design for learning’

-In the development of the CSPS Strategic Improvement Plan 2014 – 2018, the focus for all members of the school community identified the will for students at the school to perform at and above the National Mean across the Curriculum, with specific targets established to achieve this goal within the life of this plan.
+In the development of the Annual School Improvement Plan, the focus for all members of the school community identified the will for students at the school to perform at and above the National Mean across the Curriculum, with specific targets established to achieve this goal within the life of this plan.